 Invitation to Health

-12 credits for 15 students.
+13 credits for 15 students.
 Coordinator: K. O’Rourke

-This group of courses will allow students to learn more about personal health and how we understand healthfrom a variety of disciplines.
+This group of courses will allow students to learn more about personal health and how we understand health from a variety of disciplines.
 Each of these first year student level courses fulfills one general education requirement.
 They provide students with an introduction to health as viewed from biology and community health, while learning how we interpret the numbers behind health data with the use of statistical analysis.

 94685 HLTH 165-F19 Health: A Lifestyle Approach-LEC 3 Cr.
-TuTh 11-12:15pm O’Rourke, K.
+TuTh 11:00-12:15pm O’Rourke, K.

 A critical analysis and overview of the interrelatedness of the social, emotional and physical elements of one’s lifestyle.
 Topics such as physical fitness, nutrition, sexuality, environmental health, stress management, and substance use prevention will be discussed relative to their role in individual and community health concerns.
 Satisfies 1 General Education HW experience.

-94686 HLTH 165-1F8 Health: A Lifestyle Approach-REC 1 Cr.
-M 12-2:30pm Wheeler, A.
+94686 HLTH 165-F19 Health: A Lifestyle Approach-REC 1 Cr.
+MW 12:00-12:50pm Wheeler, A.

 This course is designed to fulfill the Freshman Speaking requirement of SUNY Potsdam’s general education program.
 Students will learn how to prepare and deliver effective informative and persuasive presentations.
 Satisfies General Education FS

 MATH 125-F19 PROBABILITY AND STATISTICS I 3 Cr.
-MWF 2-2:50pm, LaPlante, S.
+MWF 9:00-950am Foisy, J.

 Elementary probabilistic and descriptive statistical concepts as applied to practical problems from other disciplines and an introduction to methods of statistical inference.
 Prerequisite: high school algebra or equivalent.
-Not open to students who have passed another introductory level statistics course (e.g., CIS 125, STAT 100).
+Not open to students who have passed another introductory-level Statistics course (e.g., CIS 125, STAT 100).
 Satisfies one of the mathematics concentration requirements for B.A. in Elementary Education.
 Satisfies General Education FM requirement.

-94121 FY 100-F19 @First Year Success Seminar 2 Cr.
-M 3:30-4:45pm Wheeler, A.
+FY 100-F19 @First Year Success Seminar 2 Cr.
+W 1:00-2:15pm Hewitt, T.

 The First-Year Success Seminar (FYSS) is a two-credit course designed to accelerate students’ transition to SUNY Potsdam.
 FYSS provides students with the opportunity to become integrated into the life of the campus by exploring their academic and social development.
 A strong emphasis is placed on critical inquiry – enhancing reading and writing, time management, and study skills.
 In addition, the course provides an orientation to campus resources and services and encourages self-exploration and personal development.